-7. Compute photo-to-target transformation parameters
+Compute photo-to-target transformation parameters

-The photo to target transformation parameters are compute using option(7).
-Here control points are marked on one or more imagery group files and associated with there known positional and elevation coordinates.
+The photo to target transformation parameters are computed using option(6).
+Here control points are marked on one or more imagery group files and associated with their known UTM and elevation coordinates.
 Complete documentation for this option is available under the manual entry photo.2target.